mkmkmk/NoToolkitWpfApp/README.md

 <center>![img!](Doc/screenshot.png)</center>

-##This is a demo that shows how to run SharpDX 3.0 hosted in WPF control without SharpDX.Toolkit.
+##This is a demo that shows how to run SharpDX 3.0 hosted in WPF without SharpDX.Toolkit.

-Parts are taken from:
+##Parts are taken from:

 - SharpDX Samples
     http://github.com/sharpdx/SharpDX.git